General Betting Guides

 The public profoundly influences the sports betting market and the prices/odds you see on the board.
 Understanding betting markets involves understanding public perception, just like the stock market.

-For example, McDonald’s may not be the highest-quality product.
-Still, it maintains a higher price on the stock market than comparable brands because the public is fixated on the brand itself.
-The same holds for other stocks, such as General Motors, Coca-Cola, etc.
+• McDonald’s may not be the highest-quality product, but it maintains a higher price on the stock market because the public is fixated on the brand.

 Now, let’s apply this brand appeal to sports.